 Squarespace posts ultra high-production value videos, like this one featuring customers, on their LinkedIn.

-There are two primary ways of using video on LinkedIn:
+There are three primary ways of using video on LinkedIn:

 - Post a Link: Paste a video link into a LinkedIn post or direct message